Jochen Claussen-Finks: hfg Ulm history – The School of Ideas

-Design and Experiment
+Design and experiment

 Claussen-Finks received the IF Product Design Award Hannover 1969.

 Experimental Design of Tensegrity structure following a hfg study from 1967.
 Tensegrity structures, as defined by Buckminster Fuller tubes do not touch each other and are connected by ropes.
 This elastic structure gives a relaxed feeling to lie on and softens every movement.

 A second prototype was designed to swim on water and offer a platform above the waves.

 Sliding Calendar invention in 1984.
 The conceptual idea of the calendar was to create something thin and intelligent smooth to use with one hand.
 The desired month is adjusted in a small window on the front from a code system on the back.
 The first company to use the calendar as a giveaway was IBM to promote the introduction of the Personal Computer with Charlie Chaplin as a cover print in Germany.
 The calendar works without a battery.
 After the white version, Claussen-Finks developed a relief surface for a black version of the calendar giving the impression of an electronic device.
 The permanent sliding calendar was invented by Claussen-Finks 24 years before Apple presented its first iPhone in 2008, where sliding on the screen with the finger appeared in an electronic consumer product for the first time.

 Research

 Claussen-Finks made analytical research on trade fair impact and brand relation based on individual video interviews for IBM, Daimler, BMW, Apple, Siemens, Nixdorf, Sun Microsystems, Sony, Deutsche Telekom and others.
 The results are used to understand the customer, for internal video communication, training and new dialog concepts.
-Research on the interaction of human dialog and furniture in trade fair environment lead to Biological Concepting.
-One of the researches was titled "The elementary structures of well-being".
-Research on "Changing World News" is describing the changing face of the world in ultra short samples of text and images with reference articles for deeper understanding.
+Research on the interaction of human dialog and furniture in trade fair environments led to Biological Concepting.
+One research project was titled "The elementary structures of well-being".
+Research on "Changing World News" is describing the changing face of the world in ultra-short samples of text and images with reference articles for deeper understanding.
 Subjects can be rising urban population, new use of energy like flying around the world on solar power, digital impact on everyone's life and global businesses, or the hype of the art market.
 Changing World News, started in 2010, can be seen as "Knowledge News for Inspiration", a dictionary of change and challenges.